Puerto Rico corporate bank accounts in 2023

 A Puerto Rico corporate bank account does not look good to international banks, governments, customers and suppliers.
 Consequently, third parties may feel uncomfortable receiving or sending funds to a Puerto Rico bank account.

-For your Puerto Rico LLC, Healy Consultants Group PLC will open a multicurrency corporate bank account in the USA or EU.
+For your Puerto Rico LLC, Healy Consultants Group will open a multicurrency corporate bank account in the USA or EU.